Ultralente insulin

 Ultralente insulin was a long-acting form of insulin.
 It has an onset of 4 to 6 hours, a peak of 14 to 24 hours, and a duration of 28 to 36 hours.
+Due to its slow onset and long duration, daily shots were used to meet basal insulin needs.

-Ultralente insulin, along with lente insulin, were discontinued in the US by manufacturers in the mid-2000s.
+Ultralente insulin, along with lente insulin, was discontinued in the US by manufacturers in the mid-2000s.
 One of the reasons for discontinuation was declining use in favor of NPH insulin and other newer insulin products.
 The FDA withdrew approval for ultralente insulin products by 2011.

 History

 Insulin which was extracted from animal sources was used as a medicine as early as 1922.
 These early insulin preparations required multiple daily injections due to the short duration of action and quick degradation of the insulin protein.
 For this reason, researchers began studying how to prolong the effects of injected insulin.
 In 1952, a team at Novo Terapeutisk led by K. Hallas-Møller discovered that crystals of various sizes would form when zinc was added to insulin suspensions.
 Larger insulin crystals take longer to dissolve into the bloodstream when injected into the body, and as such have a much longer duration of action than amorphous or small insulin crystals.
 Ultralente insulin was considered to be a "long-acting" insulin that could be used once per day to provide a basal level of insulin, similar to some protamine-containing preparations.

-While originally isolated from bovine or porcine sources, the advent of recombinant DNA technology in the 1980s allowed human insulin to be mass produced in yeast or bacteria.
-By the mid 1990s, ultralente insulin was being prepared from recombinant human insulin, instead of insulin extracted from animals.
-The advent of insulin analogues and continued use of NPH insulin led to the discontinuation of ultralente insulin products in the mid-2000s, and FDA approval to be marketed in the US was withdrawn by 2011.
+While originally isolated from bovine or porcine sources, the advent of recombinant DNA technology in the 1980s allowed "human" insulin to be mass-produced in yeast or bacteria.
+By the mid-1990s, ultralente insulin was being prepared from recombinant human insulin, instead of insulin extracted from animals.
+The biggest supplier of human Ultralente was Eli Lilly, under the brand Humulin U.

 Lente insulin was a combination of ultralente insulin and amorphous, or plain, insulin in a fixed percentage combination.
 Ultralente insulin comprises 65% of the lente insulin preparation Vetsulin®/Caninsulin® which is produced by Merck Animal Health for veterinary use.

+The advent of insulin analogs and continued use of NPH insulin led to the discontinuation of ultralente insulin products in the mid-2000s, and FDA approval to be marketed in the US was withdrawn by 2011.